olliefr/ofr-scratchpad/cloud-brands.md

 * [Nomad] by [HashiCorp] is a cluster manager and resource scheduler.
 It can manage containers, VMs, individual applications, etc...
 * Amazon [ECS] elastic cloud service (not Kubernetes).
 Offers Fargate service which figures out the provisioning automatically, only container images have to be provided by the customer.

+## Operating systems

+* [DC/OS]
+* [Bottlerocket] open-source OS, started by Amazon.
+It is purpose-built to run containers.
+The updates to [Bottlerocket] can be applied and rolled back in an atomic manner, which makes them easy to automate, reducing management overhead and reducing operational costs.
+[Bottlerocket] integrates with container orchestrators to enable the automated patching of hosts to improve operational costs, manageability, and uptime.

 ## Service discovery

 * [Consul] by [HashiCorp]